 Energy Performance Contracting (EPC)

 The EPC model is based on delivering energy savings compared to a predefined baseline.
-In the Energy Performance Contracting (EPC) model, an Energy Service Company (ESCO) enters into arrangements with property-owners to improve energy efficiency of their property by implementing various measures.
-Thus, the application span of Energy Performance Contracting involves the entire building as one incorporated energy-consuming unit.
-In other words, under an Energy Performance-Contracting (EPC) business model, an Energy Service Company guarantees energy cost savings (also labelled as ‘Negawatt-hours’) in comparison to a historical (or calculated) energy cost baseline.
+In this model, an Energy Service Company (ESCO) enters into arrangements with property-owners to improve energy efficiency of their property by implementing various measures.
+The ESCO guarantees energy cost savings in comparison to a historical (or calculated) energy cost baseline.
 For its services and the savings guarantee, the ESCO receives performance-based remuneration in relation to the savings it achieves.
-Generally, savings achieved can only be measured indirectly as difference between consumption before and after implementation of the EE and RE measures (relative measurement: savings = baseline – ex post-consumption).
+Generally, savings achieved can only be measured indirectly as difference between consumption before and after implementation of the energy efficiency (EE) and renewable energy (RE) measures (relative measurement: savings = baseline – ex post-consumption).

-The standard scope of services encompasses the entire building.
-RET may play a role but with most EPC projects the focus is on the implementation of energy conservation measures.
-EPC models run under long-term contracts of typically ten years, depending on the payback time of the energy savings measures and the specification of the building owner.
+Most EPC projects focus on the implementation of energy efficiency measures (lighting, HVAC, energy management and control, envelope insulation).
+EPC models run under long-term contracts of typically ten years, depending on the payback time of the energy savings measures and the specification of the building owner (i.e. they may last up to 15 years when they include long payback-period investments such as wall insulation or window replacements).

 "What” (value proposition)

-The key benefits include risk transfer, the ability to modernise a building’s energy infrastructure without necessarily having the funds and accessing external expertise.
+For many customers financing is the most attractive part of EPC services for buildings.
+Key benefits include risk transfer, the ability to modernise a building’s energy infrastructure without necessarily having the funds and accessing external expertise, and the guarantee of performance.
 The key focus is on saving energy at the point of use first, before optimizing the supply of that energy.

 "Who” (target customer)